TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 What is different in this code?

-First of all, the ViewHelper does not inherit directly from :php:`AbstractViewHelper` but from :php:`TagBasedViewHelper`, which provides and initializes the tag builder.
+First of all, the Viewhelper does not inherit directly from :php:`AbstractViewHelper` but from :php:`TagBasedViewHelper`, which provides and initializes the tag builder.
 Beyond that, there is a class property :php:`$tagName` which stores the name of the tag to be created.
 Furthermore the